SHWotever/SimHubMotionPresets/README.md

 https://www.simhubdash.com/simhub-motion-addon/

 By using one of those presets you must comply to the respective usage licenses of each controller.
 Presets are delivered without warranty.
-The presets files themselves are under unlicence, feel free to use, reause adapt, take inspiration to drive any controllers you may want.
+The presets files themselves are under unlicence, feel free to use, reuse, adapt, take inspiration to drive any controllers you may want.

 - SimFeedback-AC-Servo : https://github.com/SimFeedback/SimFeedback-AC-Servo/
 https://github.com/SimFeedback/SimFeedback-AC-Servo/wiki/License